kidecr/rammer-dataset/README.md

 ## Introduction

-This is the first publicly available 3D point cloud dataset specifically collected and constructed for the study of rammer pits in Dynamic Compaction (DC) engineering projects.
-The dataset aims to support and advance research in LiDAR-based automated settlement measurement, rammer pit detection, ground segmentation, and related point cloud processing tasks.
+This is a publicly available 3D point cloud dataset specifically collected and constructed for the study of rammer pits in Dynamic Compaction (DC) engineering projects.
+The dataset aims to support and advance research in LiDAR-based automated settlement measurement, rammer pit detection, and related point cloud processing tasks.
 It is released alongside the paper *LiDAR-Based Auto-Measurement for Rammer Settlement*, in which key algorithms — including Two-Stage RANSAC Ground Fitting (TS-RGF) and Elevation-Constrained Pit Clustering (ECPC) — were developed and validated using this dataset.

 ## Dataset Composition